Skn0tt/node-browsers-docker-app/README.md

-# docker-app
+# node-browsers-docker-app

-This is a simple Docker image with [docker-app](https://github.com/docker/app) installed.
+This is a extends CircleCI's awesome "Browsers" image by [docker-app](https://github.com/docker/app).